tasks/tasks/README.md

 4. When running unit tests: make sure to *close all JUnit windows* before running tests.
 JUnit/Eclipse/Android work together in a very, very janky way.
 You may get incorrect results if you do not close the window out before running tests.
 You have been warned.

+5. Make sure to commit changes both to the "astrid" project and the "astridApi" project while developing.

 Contributors workflow
 ---------------